crosscutsolutions/gremlin.linq/readme.md

-﻿# Gremlin.Linq
+﻿# Gremlin.Linq for Azure Cosmos Graph DB

 Gremlin.Linq is a library that enables you to write fluent queries using lambda expressions.
+Targeted towards Azure Cosmos Graph DB.

 ## Adding entities
 When you add entities you can either work with pure POCO's or use classes that derives from the Vertex class.